Tanmay-2122/html-landing-page/README.md

   <section id="hero">
     <div>
       <h1>Boost Your Productivity with TimeMaster</h1>
-      <p>The all-in-one tool that helps you manage time and tasks effectively.</p>
+      <p>Manage your time better, increase your focus, and get more done with TimeMaster.</p>
       <a href="#cta" class="cta-button">Get Started</a>
     </div>
   </section>